Best GIMP Plugins + Installation Guide

 While they both also function as standalone software, both DarkTable and RawTherapee (see below) work relatively seamlessly as GIMP plugins, allowing you to process raw files and make non-destructive changes to images.

-DarkTable is our recommendation if you’re new to processing images as, while a little less detailed when it comes to certain aspects such as colour correction, its interface makes it more accessible, especially for those who are starting out.
+Darktable is a free alternative to Lightroom with legions of happy users (see: Darktable vs Lightroom).
+It’s our recommendation if you’re new to processing images as, while a little less detailed when it comes to certain aspects such as colour correction, its interface makes it more accessible, especially for those who are starting out.

 RawTherapee isn’t quite as user-friendly as DarkTable and also lacks some of its masking functionality, but it more than makes up for it elsewhere.